 How can I avoid sharing my phone number when exchanging my contact info on Binbox?

 Don't you just hate being asked to share your phone number to one and all?
 With Binbox you don't have to.
 Here's how this works.
+Check out our video.

 Great question.
 Both mechanisms are used to exchange secure Binbox IDs with those you wish to communicate with.
 Use invitations with those with whom you already have a relationship with: You know their phone number and you are in their phone contacts.